 This is a question of priorities.
 Are you more set on getting maximum screen space, or are you willing to compromise on that front in order to get a lower price tag and improved portability?

-As you'd expect, the iPad mini 4 is a lot lighter - there's a big gap between it and even the mid-size iPads.
+As you'd expect, the iPad mini is a lot lighter - there's a big gap between that device and even the mid-size iPads.

 As well as its markedly lower weight it also has a smaller body, which slips easily into a rucksack or jacket pocket.
 If you plan to mainly use your iPad out and about, on holiday or commuting, the mini is your best bet.

-The iPad and 10.5in and 11in Pros are pleasingly portable, but they still can't match the mini for portability.
+The iPad, iPad Air and 11in Pro are pleasingly portable, but they still can't match the mini for portability.
 The iPad has a slightly lower length and width; the Pros are slimmer.